Mosotho888/CMPG-323-Overview---35551178/README.md

 ## Branching Strategy
 -> GitHub Flow Strategy.
 It focuses on Agile principles and so it is a fast and streamlined branching strategy with short production cycles and frequent releases, also allows for fast feedback loops so that one can quickly identify issues and resolve them.

+## .gitignore file
+-> the .gitignore file gonna list the names of files that can be found in work-trees when working in the project, but that should not be committed to the project (e.g sensitive information about the user)